 Convenience and Availability

-As we noted in part one of this series, low investment thresholds mean there’s no need for financing during the purchase of a TIC property.
-Our 1031 Exchange Place pros can put you in front of numerous inventory options.
+Our 1031 Exchange Place advisors can put you in front of TIC inventory options.
 For this reason, TICs are incredibly convenient to acquire – some investors use them as a backup replacement property option in case they have their first choices fall through.

 In addition, TIC investments that fall under the Real Estate category – rather than securitized TICs or DST investments – are available to everyone.
 Those other types are generally restricted only to accredited investors, but that’s not an issue in this case.